itmo-infocom/UNIX-Linux-online-course/texts/under_the_hood/09_special_permission_bits.md

 drwxrwxrwt  25 root root      20480 Sep  6 21:23 tmp
 ...
 ```
 So we can see the executable permissions for the owner and group.
 By the way, what does "executable" mean for a directory?
 Strange, but this permission means - you can change to this directory, for example, with the command `cd`.

-And file permission 1000 or 't' in character mode means - only the owner of something can delete it in a directory with this bit.
-Otherwise, although in a publicly accessible `/ tmp` directory, we cannot modify files or directories owned by others if we do not have such permissions, but we can delete them, because everyone has all the permissions to changing of that directory.
+And also we see permission 't' for directory '/tmp'.
+Generally `/tmp` directory is a publicly accessible -- all users have all permissions to it.
+Of course, they cannot modify files or directories owned by others if we do not have such permissions, but they can delete them, because everyone has all the permissions to changing of that directory.
+And the file permission 1000 or 't' in character mode means -- only the owner of something can delete it in a directory with this bit.